npcooley/AAClassification/README.md

 3. BLAST 2.10.1 or greater
 4. HMMER 3.3.1 or greater
 5. R must have access to both HMMER and BLAST
-6. gridExtra is required to plot tables
+6. gridExtra is required to plot tables in the `ErrorPlot.R` script
+7. plotrix is required to plot figures in the `CompareConf.R` script

 ## Usage